codyskidmore/WebTraffic/README.md

 - Add a front-end to so access logs are viewable.
 This goal is more difficult because it also requires setting up the sign-in gateway to protect the UI & APIs from unauthorized access.
 Setting up the gatewa is a project all on its own.

 To try this out you need .NET 5.
 Rename the app settings template files and add your connection string.
 Note that you need to add a SQL account on your server with read/write permission.
 Then run the migrations to create the database.

+Ping me if you run into trouble getting it running.